The State Fair of Texas is banning firearms, drawing threats of legal action from Republican AG

 DALLAS — (AP) — The State Fair of Texas is laying down a new rule before millions of visitors flock through the gates for corn dogs, deep-fried delights and a friendly wave from a five-story cowboy named Big Tex: No guns allowed.

-“Dallas has fifteen days to fix the issue,” said Republican Texas Attorney General Ken Paxton, "otherwise I will see them in court.”
+“Dallas has fifteen days to fix the issue,” Republican Texas Attorney General Ken Paxton said in a statement, “otherwise I will see them in court.”

 Tensions over where and how gun owners can carry firearms in public are frequent in Texas, but the standoff with one of the state's most beloved institutions has moved the fight onto unusual turf.
 The fair has not backed down since cowboy hat-wearing organizers announced the new policy at a news conference last week.